ghoullier/Propagande/README.md

 # Propagande

-## Very light real-time library that do the essentials
+## Yet another real-time javascript library

 ### Propagande break the codes of communication client/server by allowing you to :